isaacs/minipass/README.md

   emission until next tick.
 This reduces performance slightly, but makes Minipass streams use timing behavior closer to Node core streams.
 See [Timing](#timing) for more details.
+- `signal` An `AbortSignal` that will cause the stream to unhook itself from everything and become as inert as possible.

 ### API